UofABioinformaticsHub/Intro-Bash-Sept-2017/notes/1_Introduction.md

 - A Twitter account https://twitter.com/UofABioinfoHub/
 - An active Slack team for discussing Bioinformatics questions with the local community.
 Slack teams do require an invitation to join, so please email the Hub on bioinf_hub@adelaide.edu.au to join the community.
 All are welcome.

-Today’s workshop has been put together based on previous material and courses prepared by Dr Stephen Bent (University of Queensland), with generous technical support & advice provided by Dr Nathan Watson-Haigh (ACPFG) and Dr Dan Kortschak (Adelaide
+Today’s workshop has been put together based on previous material and courses prepared by Dr Stephen Bent (University of Queensland), with generous technical support & advice provided by Dr Nathan Watson-Haigh and Dr Dan Kortschak.
-University, Adelson Research Group).
 We hope it will be useful in enabling you to continue and to advance your research.

 ## Course Summary